dwarvesf/brainery/hiring/open-positions/executive-assistant.md

 ---
 ## We're looking for an Executive Assistant to join Dwarves and work remotely.

-**The ideal candidates will be responsible for identifying new business opportunities, fostering strong client relationships, and driving growth by promoting our services to potential clients globally.**
+**We are seeking a highly organized, proactive, and experienced Executive Assistant to provide support to our senior executives.
+The ideal candidates will be responsible for identifying new business opportunities, fostering strong client relationships, and driving growth by promoting our services to potential clients globally.**

 > 🤘 [**Apply now](https://form.typeform.com/to/ZBfyiqMM)** (We respond within three days)